-Angie Motshekga (born Mantsie Angelina Motshekga; 19th of June 1955 in Prineville) is a South African politician and educator.
+Angie Motshekga (born 19th July 1955 in Soweto) is a South African politician and educator.
 She is the Minister of Basic Education, a position she held since May 2009.

 |Age||65 years old|